 Works council members must not be given notice during their terms of office unless reasons for extraordinary termination exist and the works council or, in lieu of it, the labour court, has approved such termination.
 This protection continues for one year following the termination of office, except that no works council approval is required in this case.
-Employees initiating works council elections, election committee members and candidates for works council elections enjoy similar protection during the election process and for a period of six months thereafter (three months in the case of initiating employees).
-Exceptions apply if the business is closed down, or if a department thereof is closed down and the works council member, initiating employee, election committee member or candidate working in such department cannot be employed in another department.
+Election committee members and candidates for works council elections enjoy similar protection during the election process and for a period of six months thereafter.
+Also protected during the election process are initiating employees, that is, employees who invite to an all employee meeting that shall elect an election committee or who apply to the labor court to appoint an election committee.
+Exceptions apply if the business is closed down, or if a department thereof is closed down and the works council member, election committee member, candidate or initiating employee working in such department cannot be employed in another department.